Categories

 A Guide to Hybrid Fruits: What They Are, Why They Matter & the Ones We Love

-Hybrid fruits are nothing new—humans have been cross-breeding plants for thousands of years to create the best-tasting, best-growing, best-looking fruits around.
-These fruits come from good old-fashioned plant breeding (not genetic modification), and at Misfits Market, we love celebrating the wildly wonderful results.
+Hybrid fruits are nothing new; humans have been cross-breeding plants for thousands of years to create the best-tasting, best-growing, best-looking fruits around.
+These delicious fruit hybrids come from good old-fashioned plant breeding (not genetic modification), and at Misfits Market, we love celebrating the wildly wonderful results.

 In fact, some of the juiciest, most snackable summer produce in our assortment is hybrid fruit—and you might already be buying it without even realizing.